General Child Neurology

 6. Full contact in game play. |

-Accommodations involve communication with the school guidance counselor or nurse and athletic trainer, if available.
+Accommodations involve communication with the school guidance counselor, administrator, nurse, and/or athletic trainer, if available.
 The ACE Care Plan provided by the CDC includes a template for both school and physical accommodations.
 It is also important to assess tolerance/symptom exacerbation and remove/adjust supports as needed.
 The treatment plan should be individualized to each specific child.

-It is important to consider a multidisciplinary approach for children with persistent symptoms.
-Early evidence suggests that an active rehabilitation program can promote recovery with reduced symptoms, decreased fatigue, and improved mood for adolescents slow to recover from a sports-related concussion (26).
+It is important to consider a multidisciplinary approach for children.
+Early evidence suggests that an active rehabilitation program can promote recovery with reduced symptoms, decreased fatigue, and improved mood for adolescents slow to recover from a sports-related concussion (32).

 All contributors' financial relationships have been reviewed and mitigated to ensure that this and every other article is free from commercial bias.